pyca/cryptography/docs/hazmat/primitives/hmac.rst

         :return bytes: The message digest as bytes.
         :raises cryptography.exceptions.AlreadyFinalized:

-    .. method:: verify(sig)
+    .. method:: verify(signature)

-        Finalize the current context and securely compare digest to sig.
+        Finalize the current context and securely compare digest to ``signature``.

+        :param bytes signature: The bytes of the HMAC signature recieved.
         :raises cryptography.exceptions.AlreadyFinalized: See :meth:`finalize`
-        :raises cryptography.exceptions.InvalidSignature: If sig does not match digest
+        :raises cryptography.exceptions.InvalidSignature: If signature does not match digest